njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/Resources/README.md

-This folder holds the output files from the IPython Notebooks, MarsNewsPy.ipynb and MarsWeatherPy.ipynb.
+This folder holds the input file for the IPython Notebook, CryptoClustering.ipynb.

 ----